amjadabdul/FSND-Trivia_API/backend/README.md

   "total_questions": 20
 }
 ```
-POST /questions/search
+POST '/questions/search'
--Returns a list of book objects for the search term provided, success value, and total number of questions returned.
+- Returns a list of book objects for the search term provided, success value, and total number of questions returned.
--Results are paginated in groups of 10.
+- Results are paginated in groups of 10.
 Include a request argument to choose page number, starting from 1.
 ```
 {
   "questions": [